Daughters of the Moon: Morgan Page

-Morgan is introduced in "Goddess of the Night" as a wealthy, narrow-minded, and snobbish socialite friend of Vanessa's.
+In the series, Morgan is introduced in "Goddess of the Night" as a wealthy, narrow-minded, and snobbish socialite friend of Vanessa's.
 Catty, Jimena, and Serena dislike her, mostly due to the fact that her mind seems encompassed around nothing but boys and clothes although Vanessa once noticed that Morgan is deliberately trying to be care free to cover up her own insecurities.
 However, she is snide and rude, criticizing Serena Killingsworth, on her unique fashion sense although Serena once penetrated her mind and saw that Morgan was jealous of Serena's talent on the cello.
 She meets Stanton at Planet Bang, and begins dating him, unaware of his status as a Follower.
 He and the other Followers ultimately steals her hope, and Vanessa brings her to Maggie Craven, the mentor of the Daughters, who restores Morgan's dwindling hope.

-Morgan, normal once more and just as cold-hearted, pursues Collin Killingsworth, Serena's older brother, in "Into the Cold Fire".
-Serena enacts vengeance on Morgan for criticizing her [Serena] behind her back, by manipulating Morgan's thought during a pep rally speech.
-Morgan delivers a humorous, off the topic speech about how she stuffed her bra during a party.
-Enraged and somehow knowing Serena was behind it, she confronts Serena.
-Later on, they stumble into each other, and in the end of the book, is seen fleeing with Followers, implying she is one of them (as Zahi, an Immortal Follower, had been courting her, too).

-In Night Shade, Morgan is a part of a scheme by Cassandra in which she, Morgan, and Karyl plot to destroy the Daughters, focusing mainly on Jimena Castillo.
-She is the one who lures Veto into placing Jimena in their trap.
-When everything fails for the three Followers, Cassandra is made an outcast, and nothing is heard of about Morgan and Karyl.

-Morgan comes into play once more in Possession.
-She is fearful of something that the Daughters do not know of, to the point where she purchases a charm to ward off evil.
-Serena somehow can not access her mind, too.
-She is later revealed to have been possessed by Aura, and is finally released from this possession after Serena fends off the Infidi (those loyal to Lambert and Aura).

 Chris

-He was Catty's boyfriend and the keeper of the Secret Scroll.
+In the series, Chris was Catty's boyfriend and the keeper of the Secret Scroll.
 His real name is Chryssipus and is from ancient Greece.
 He met Maggie on her way to destroy the Atrox and helped her bind it to its shadow.
 Throughout the centuries, he was the keeper of the secret scroll, which he later gives to Catty.
 He fell in love with her in The Secret Scroll (Book #4).
 He disappears, but comes back to help Jimena in The Choice (Book #9).
 In The Prophecy (Book #11), he is held prisoner by Catty's father.
 He tells Catty that his life is bound to the scroll so that when Catty destroys the scroll, he is destroyed as well.